.rll-youtube-player, [data-lazy-src]{display:none !important;}

 Therapeutic foot taping

 Therapeutic taping consists of adhesive bandage that is strategically applied to specific areas in order to increase muscle tone or reduce pain associated with certain movements.
+Contrary to popular belief, therapeutic taping helps more than just for athletes.

+While its use is widespread among runners and tennis players, therapeutic taping is also suitable for the general population.
 It is efficient for relieving very specific joint and muscle pain, however therapeutic taping cannot be applied just anywhere at random.

+That’s why it’s important to trust a qualified professional such as a podiatrist to perform the taping.
 If you have been struggling with muscle pain or tension for some time, therapeutic taping may be right for you.

 The different types of therapeutic taping